People talk a lot about AI “bias.” But usually stop there.

 Because these requirements aren't written down, you'll need to read the societal "vibes."

 And also understand your risk appetite for angering people.
-Good luck offending no one while deploying AI.
+But good luck offending no one while deploying AI.

 Deploy guardrails to stay below this appetite.